sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 restic init --repo /media/sschlinkert/external_harddrive/restic-repo
 ```

-Restic now asks us to create a password for this back-up "repo" (restic uses encryption).
+Restic now asks us to create a password for this back-up "repo" (Restic uses encryption).
 We'll be asked to enter the new password as second time to confirm.

 ### Doing our first backup